Groovy

 Start a scheduler job

-Input parameters: ID or GUID of the job.
+Input parameter: ID or GUID of the job.
 The parameters "testParam" and "greeting" from the following snippet are available in the SharedState in the started timer process.

 Snippet